Manual steps in Chrome OS

 - If you are an individual user and don't need support or management, download the .zip file for our free Home Edition here.

-This guide assumes that you have downloaded your image and that it is in your Downloads folder.
+The rest of this guide assumes that you have downloaded your image and that it is in your Downloads folder.

 Install and launch the Chromebook Recovery Utility